Residential Schools Missing Children Community Support Fund

 To access funding, you must be:

-As children from multiple home communities attended the same residential school, groups coming together with joint proposals for individual Indian Residential Schools are encouraged to consult with each other on their proposed initiatives where appropriate.
-This consultation is intended to avoid a potential duplication of efforts.
+As children from multiple home communities attended the same residential school, groups submitting proposals for the same site are encouraged to consult with one another to help avoid duplication of efforts.

 Eligible initiatives

-For initiatives to be eligible under this funding stream they must be related to 1 or more of the 140 schools included in the Indian Residential Schools Settlement Agreement or 1 of the 5 schools in the Newfoundland and Labrador Residential Schools Settlement Agreement (Anderson).
+1. Be linked to a former residential school listed in the Indian Residential Schools Settlement Agreement (IRSSA) or the Newfoundland and Labrador Residential Schools Settlement Agreement (Anderson).

 How to access funding